simplefoc/simplefoc.github.io/docs/simplefoc_libraries/tools/webcontroller.md

 <blockquote class="info">
 <p class="heading">📢 Early stage project</p>
 This project is still in its early stage, we are counting on your patience and looking forward to hear your feedback.
-As there are many people in the community with far more knowledge about these kinds of apps than we do, don't hesitate to leve the issues and do the pull requests.
+As there are many people in the community with far more knowledge about these kinds of apps than we do, don't hesitate to leave the issues and do the pull requests.
 </blockquote>

 ### Features: